mendix/docs/content/refguide/suppression-rules.md

 ### 4.2 Manually adding a new rule

-For more advanced case, you may want to manually add a new rule.
+For more advanced cases, you may want to manually add a new rule.
 This gives you full control over the settings that the rule uses, when deciding which warnings to suppress.

 To manually add a new rule, select the `New` button:
 ![Rules window - new button](attachments/suppression-rules/rules-dialog-new-button.png)